-\begin{remark} We expect that the above proof can be improved to show that $(s_{\lambda}(A),s_{\lambda}'(A))$ is a Bogomolov pair when $A$ is ample and globally generated (for one can use the cone construction of Fulton-Lazarsfeld as described in \cite{RossToma1} to relate $(s_{\lambda}(A),s_{\lambda}'(A))$ to a pair of Chern classes of a globally generated bundle on a certain normal variety $C$, which would then require an extension of several of the results in this paper to allow our base $X$ to be normal rather than smooth). \end{remark} \begin{remark} It seems likely that the hypothesis that $A$ is globally generated is not needed, but we do not know how to prove this. \end{remark}
+\begin{remark} We expect that the above proof can be improved to show that $(s_{\lambda}(A),s_{\lambda}'(A))$ is a Bogomolov pair when $A$ is ample, globally generated, and satisfies the inequality \eqref{eq:ineqChern} (for one can use the cone construction of Fulton-Lazarsfeld as described in \cite{RossToma1} to relate $(s_{\lambda}(A),s_{\lambda}'(A))$ to a pair of Chern classes of a globally generated bundle on a certain normal variety $C$, which would then require an extension of several of the results in this paper to allow our base $X$ to be normal rather than smooth). \end{remark} \begin{remark} It seems likely that neither the hypothesis that $A$ is globally generated nor the inequality \eqref{eq:ineqChern} is needed, but we do not know how to prove this. \end{remark}